-A summary of the commands is given in appendix A and a summary of the various error messages in appendix B. Furthermore, all commands and error messages are included in the index.
+A summary of the commands is given in appendix A and a summary of the various error messages in appendix C. Furthermore, an overview of the SINTRAN III segment file concept is found in appendix 2.
+All commands and error messages are included in the index.